 Commitment is the key.
 Not for you, but from your customer.
+This is what it looks like in Japanese.

 Gaining moments of commitment is the key to heat.

 One of the biggest issues we hear from Sales Managers is that they never get a true read of the commitment status of their sales team's accounts.